 Arguing for Lesser Charges

-If your attorney can’t get your case dismissed outright, they’ll usually argue for lesser charges.
+If your attorney can’t get your case dismissed outright, they’ll instead argue for lesser charges.
 Typically, this involves asking the commonwealth’s attorney to instead find you guilty of improper driving.

 How and Where to File

-If you are unhappy with the result of your trial, you can file an appeal with your local Circuit Court.
+If you’re unhappy with the result of your trial, you can file an appeal with your local Circuit Court.
 However, you must act quickly.
 In Virginia, you may only appeal to the Circuit Court within ten days of the initial trial.

-If you choose to make an appeal, you’ll have to appear before your local Circuit Court.
+After filing for an appeal, you’ll have to appear before the local Circuit Court to argue your case.
 Generally, the court sets this date a few weeks after your initial trial.
 In Virginia, appeals to the Circuit Court are tried “de novo.”
 This means that your original conviction will have no effect on your appeal in Circuit Court.

 Should I Request a Jury Trial?